jasonkwong11/redux-voter/README.md

 ## Summary
 Redux Voter allows users to vote on a list of items to determine single winner.
-(See a demo)[https://youtu.be/5tgJagS4XmI]
+[See a video demo](https://youtu.be/5tgJagS4XmI)
 ### How?
 The first two items from the list are voted on each round by a simple two button interface.
 The item that gets more votes in that round is sent back to the end of the list.
 Then the next round begins.